Breast Lump in Baby: Cause for Worry?

 Why does this happen?

 Breast development is stimulated by estrogen, but studies of young girls with simple premature thelarche show normal estrogen levels.
 Most physicians believe that some girls are just temporarily more sensitive to their NORMAL levels of estrogen.

 Any treatment needed?

-Usually no treatment is necessary.
-Since there is a very, very small chance that this is the actual beginning of puberty, it is important for parents and physician to monitor the breast buds for significant progression.
+Usually, no treatment is necessary.
+Since there is a very, very small chance that this is the actual beginning of puberty, it is important for parents and physicians to monitor the breast buds for significant progression.